-Raynor and Vanstone, 1997) or the frequency of reconviction being used (Brownlee, 1995).
-Few have studied both officially recorded reconvictions and self-reported data (but see Farrall, 2005).
+The outcomes of criminal justice interventions are usually measured in terms of how many people are reconvicted within a period of time (often 1 or 2 years).
+Some attempts to add variety to this outcome have been made, with time to reconviction (Brownlee, 1995; Lloyd et al., 1994; Mair & Nee, 1992; Oldfield, 1996), the degree of seriousness of reconviction, the subsequent disposal (Lloyd et al., 1994; Mair & Nee, 1992; Raynor & Vanstone, 1997), or the frequency of reconviction being used (Brownlee, 1995).
+Few have studied both officially-recorded reconvictions and self-reported data (but see Farrall, 2005).
 Self-report studies have their own limitations, of course.
 Graham and Bowling (1995) noted that respondents might conceal (or exaggerate) their offending, that the recall of events may be vague, and that those who refuse to partake in such studies are more likely to be offenders.
 Furthermore, wider estimates of offending may be biased by the reliance on household or school samples.
-Nevertheless, many (Farrall, 2005; Farrington, 1989) have found a high degree of agreement when self- and official reports of offending were compared.
-Farrington (1989) concluded that 'none of the tests of the validity . . . indicated that [self-reports] were seriously invalid or that there was any serious problem of deliberate distortion or concealment' (p.
-409).
-Weis' (1986) review of the literature concluded that 'there is much more convergence than discrepancy in [self-report and official] representations of the phenomena' (p.
-44).
-Sampson and Laub (1993) found high levels of agreement between self, parent and teacher assessments of offending, as did Farrall (2005) when comparing self-, probation officer-reported and officially recorded offences.
-Shapland (2022) also relied on self-reported and officially recorded offences in her study of the offending careers of the participants of the Sheffield Desistance Study, finding that only eight of 113 sample members had avoided reconviction during a 10-year period (2007-2017) - and that two of those eight had only done so by virtue of the fact that they had died (Shapland, 2022: 7).
+Nevertheless, many (e.g. Farrington, 1989, Farrall, 2005) have found a high degree of agreement when self- and official-reports of offending were compared.
+Farrington (1989) concluded that "none of the tests of the validity ... indicated that [self-reports] were seriously invalid or that there was any serious problem of deliberate distortion or concealment" (1989:409).
+Weis' review of the literature concluded that "there is much more convergence than discrepancy in [selfreport and official] representations of the phenomena' (1986:44).
+Sampson and Laub (1993) found high levels of agreement between self, parent and teacher assessments of offending, as did Farrall (2005) when comparing self-, probation officer-reported and officially-recorded offences.
+Shapland (2022) also relied on self-reported and officially-recorded offences in her study of the offending careers of the participants of the Sheffield Desistance Study, finding that only eight of 113 sample members had avoided reconviction during a ten-year period (2007-2017) - and that two of those eight had only done so by virtue of the fact that they had died (2021:7).

-Shapland's article, however, noted a previously neglected topic in studies of offending careers; that of 'crime-free gaps' (albeit a term first coined by Donald West (1963)).
-These 'gaps' as Joanna pointed out, have important implications for how we think about how desistance 'starts', how it may be interrupted (on which see Halsey et al., 2016), and how it may be maintained.
-Shapland finds that some 85% of her sample had at least one 2-year crime-free gap, and 68% had at least one 3-year gap.
-Furthermore, 53% had at least one 4-year crime-free gap.
+Shapland's paper, however, noted a previously neglected topic in studies of offending careers; that of 'crime-free gaps' (albeit a term first coined by Donald West, 1963).
+These 'gaps' as Joanna pointed out, have important implications for how we think about how desistance 'starts', how it may be interrupted (on which see Halsey et al, 2016), and how it may be maintained.
+Shapland finds that some 85% of her sample had at least one two-year crime-free gap, and 68% had at least one three-year gap.
+Furthermore, 53% had at least one four-year crime-free gap.
 Indeed, around 10-12 of the sample of 113 had crime-free gaps of 7 to 9 years.
-As Shapland (2022) states, 'We also need to consider why a long conviction-free gap might come to an end.
-What continues to maintain desistance - and how can desistance be picked up again after a relapse?' (p.
-12).
+As Shapland states, "We also need to consider why a long conviction-free gap might come to an end.
+What continues to maintain desistance - and how can desistance be picked up again after a relapse?"
+(2021:12).